luciansabo/solarbox/README.md

 ### Components used:
 - Sparkfun ESP8266 Thing (https://www.sparkfun.com/products/13804)
 - I2C Humidity and temperature sensor: Si7021 (https://www.sparkfun.com/products/13763)
+- Analog/Digital Soil moisture sensor such as FC-28
 - voltage divider for measuring battery voltage

 ### How to use